-Create a content key policy for AES (Advanced Encryption Standard) or Digital Rights Management (DRM) with JWT (JSON Web Token) restriction and implement it in the RMS Console.
+This How to article describes creating a content key policy for AES (Advanced Encryption Standard) or Digital Rights Management (DRM) with JWT (JSON Web Token) restrictions and implementing it in the RMS Console.

 Content key policies set encryption rules and control who can access your protected media.